BitterDown/Simple-LinkedIn-RTL-Support/README.md

 2. in the extensions window, activate developer mode in the upper right corner of the window.
 3. then click load unpacked and choose the folder.
-4. now you can enjoy LinkedIn with RTL support. you can deactivate the extension to make things back to normal
+4. now you can enjoy LinkedIn with RTL support. you can deactivate the extension to make things go back to normal